-NVIDIA stitched 72 Blackwell Ultra GPUs and 36 Grace CPUs into a liquid-cooled, rack-scale unit that draws approximately 120 kW and delivers 1.1 exaFLOPS of FP4 computing with the GB300 NVL72â1.5x more AI performance than the original GB200 NVL72 (NVIDIA, 2025).
+NVIDIA stitched 72 Blackwell Ultra GPUs and 36 Grace CPUs into a liquid-cooled, rack-scale unit that draws approximately 120 kW and delivers 1.1 exaFLOPS of FP4 computing with the GB300 NVL72—1.5x more AI performance than the original GB200 NVL72 [^2025].
 That single cabinet changes every assumption about power, cooling, and cabling inside modern data centers.
 Here's what deployment engineers are learning as they prepare sites for the first production GB300 NVL72 deliveries.

 1. Dissecting the rack

-The cabinet weighs approximately 1.36 t (3,000 lb) and occupies the same footprint as a conventional 42U rack (The Register, 2024).
+The cabinet weighs approximately 1.36 t (3,000 lb) and occupies the same footprint as a conventional 42U rack [^2024].
 The GB300 NVL72 represents Blackwell Ultra, featuring enhanced B300 GPUs with 288 GB HBM3e memory per GPU (50% more than the original B200's 192 GB) achieved through 12-high HBM3e stacks instead of 8-high.
-Each superchip now pairs four B300 GPUs with two Grace CPUs, compared to the original two-GPU configuration.
-Each GraceâBlackwell superchip pairs 72 Blackwell Ultra GPU cores at 2.6 GHz with a 128-core Arm Neoverse V2 CPU running at a base frequency of 3.1 GHz.
-The integrated HBM3e memory delivers 8 TB/s per GPU with a capacity of 288 GB.
+Each of the 18 compute trays pairs four B300 GPUs with two Grace CPUs, compared to the original GB200's two-GPU-per-tray configuration.
+The Grace CPU features 72 Arm Neoverse V2 cores running at a base frequency of 3.1 GHz, while each B300 GPU operates at 2.6 GHz boost clock.
+The integrated HBM3e memory delivers 8 TB/s bandwidth per GPU with a capacity of 288 GB.

 Field insight: The rack's center of gravity sits 18% higher than that of standard servers due to the dense placement of compute resources in the upper trays.
 Best practices now recommend anchoring mounting rails with M12 bolts, rather than standard cage nuts, to address micro-vibrations observed during full-load operation.